uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Notes to the reviewer:

+CAVEAT: The submitted code runs all right on my VM with the simulator running on the host.
+However terrible latency problems when attempting to run this on the Udacity workspace.
+Hope that you are able to run it on your machine!

 This is a single submission, simulator only.
 Stopping at traffic lights in the simulator using ground truth information, no detector/classifier, can go on for a large number of successive rounds in the simulator.